wavefrontHQ/docs/pages/doc/alerts_manage.md

 ![selected query is variance(${A}) but non-hidden query is ts(~sample.cpu.loadavg.1m, source=app-1*) > .2](images/display_expression.png)

-{% include tip.html content="If you use the **new** Create Alert UI, the display expression, that is, the query that users see in notifications, is also the first non-hidden query."%}
+{% include tip.html content="If you use the **new** Create Alert UI, the display expression, that is, the query that users see in notifications, is also the first non-hidden query."%}--->

 ## Edit Alerts

 Users with **Alerts** permission can change an alert at any time.
 The options are similar to what you see when you create an alert, but you can quickly focus on the things that you want to change.

 ### Start the Alert Edit